for everything you need to know about strata...

 Other Insurances to consider

-Contractors insurance
+Contractors Insurance

-While it's not mandatory for any contractors doing work at a strata scheme to have the proper insurances, allowing uninsured contractors onto your scheme to do work is simply asking for trouble.
-Now, there'll be no problem if nothing goes wrong, but if something unfortunate does happen and the correct insurances are NOT in place then the Owners Corporation will be held liable.
-So, if you want to be totally safe, please:
+While it's not law in NSW for contractors doing work to have the proper insurances, allowing uninsured contractors onto your scheme to do work is simply asking for trouble.
+There'll be no problem if nothing goes wrong, but that's what having insurance is all about - protecting both parties against the 'unexpected' AND, if something unfortunate DOES happen and the correct insurances are NOT in place along with poor WHS conditions then the Owners Corporation could be held liable.

 • do NOT use uninsured contractors no matter what the situation